CodeEval-Pro/CodeEval-Pro/README.md

 ## 💡 Introduction
 HumanEval Pro and MBPP Pro are a series of benchmarks to evaluate LLMs on self-invoking code generation task.
-We introduce self-invoking code generation, a new task designed to evaluate the progres- sive reasoning and problem-solving capabili- ties of LLMs.
-In this task, models are presented with a base problem and a related, more com- plex problem.
-They must solve the base prob- lem and then utilize its solution to address the more complex one.
+We introduce self-invoking code generation, a new task designed to evaluate the progressive reasoning and problem-solving capabilities of LLMs.
+In this task, models are presented with a base problem and a related, more complex problem.
+They must solve the base problem and then utilize its solution to address the more complex one.

 <p align="center">
     <img src="./assets/evaluation_pipeline.png" width="800">
     <em>Figure 2: Evaluation pipeline of HumanEval Pro and MBPP Pro. </em>